Change pharmacy ownership (not involving relocation)

 - an administrator whose duty it is to settle the affairs of the deceased.

-- an Application for permission to carry on business as a pharmacist by the legal personal representative of a deceased approved pharmacist form
+- submit an Application for permission to carry on business as a pharmacist by the legal personal representative of a deceased approved pharmacy form via the PBS Approved Suppliers Portal;

-- evidence that the applicant is, or is likely to become, the legal personal representative, and
+- provide evidence that the applicant is, or is likely to become, the legal personal representative, and

-- a certified copy of the death certificate.
+- provide a certified copy of the death certificate.

 - driver’s licence;